 Canonicalization is great for duplicate content, but not for keyword cannibalization.
 If your pages are unique but targeting the same keyword, using a canonical tag won’t fix the issue.

-Instead, Google might ignore a perfectly good page in favor of another, which doesn’t solve the competition between them.
+Instead, Google might ignore a perfectly good page in favor of another, which doesn’t solve their competition.

-The notion of “de-optimizing” a page — taking out references to a keyword, for example, or removing internal links — may seem like a solution, but it’s not.
+The notion of “de-optimizing” a page – removing references to a keyword, for example, or removing internal links – may seem like a solution, but it’s not.
 SEO is not a standalone process.

 Rather than applying quick (but ineffective) fixes, focus on strategic solutions like content consolidation, internal linking, and optimizing for search intent.

-The goal isn’t just to “fix” cannibalization—it’s to strengthen your site’s SEO and improve rankings the right way.
+The goal isn’t just to “fix” cannibalization – it’s to strengthen your site’s SEO and improve rankings.

 Fixing Google My Business (GMB) Cannibalization: